alainmuls/RX3proc/docs/general-overview.md

 + __DOY__ ...
 3 digit day of year number
 + __HHMM__ ... hour and minutes of file creation

-The resulting ::RX3:: formatted daily files are stored under directory `/home/amuls/RxTURP/BEGPIOS/P3RS2/rinex`.
-In this directory the daily created files are organised in sub-directories __YYDOY__ similar to the structure followed for the other receivers.
-The ::RX3:: files are stored in Hatanaka compressed form for observation files, while __gzip__ compresses the navigation files.
+The resulting ::RX3:: formatted daily files are stored under directory \newline `/home/amuls/RxTURP/BEGPIOS/P3RS2/rinex`. \newline In this directory the (daily) created files are organised in sub-directories __YYDOY__ similar to the structure followed for the other receivers.
+The ::RX3:: files are stored in Hatanaka compressed form for observation files, while __gzip__ compresses the navigation files if compression is selected.
 As example:

 \scriptsize